 In general, we think of empathy as something that’s human-to-human, however, that’s not always the case.

-In our latest industry report, When business is human: insights drive innovation, we discuss how companies can work toward a culture of empathy by committing to understanding their customers.
+In a recent industry report, When business is human: insights drive innovation, we discuss how companies can work toward a culture of empathy by committing to understanding their customers.
 This may sound squishy, but hang tight—it’s possible to make the intangible concept of empathy concrete and tie it to business impacts and outcomes.

 It’s not uncommon to hear executives and decision-makers throw up their hands and give up trying to put a number to empathy because it seems impossible to create a model for measuring complex feelings.
 But the fact of the matter is that leading companies are already creating exceptional and measurable customer experiences that define who they are as a business.